Arachnid (film): Theatrical release

 Arachnid received a limited release in United States on October 12, 2001.
 In Spain got released on June 29, 2001.
 It grossed around €301.832 ($351.364) and had 73.542 viewers.

 According to Fantastic Factory: El Cine de los Condenados (Fantastic Factory: Cinema of the Damned), a Spanish book about the label, the budget was €543.400 ($561.000) and grossed €1.100.656 ($1.137.414) worldwide.

 Home media

 The film was released on DVD by Mosaic Movies on February 18, 2002.
 It was re-released by both Lionsgate and Maple Pictures in the United States and Canada respectively on March 26, 2002.
 It was released by Mosaic Movies again on February 17, 2003.

 In Spain had a VHS and DVD release in late 2001.
 The DVD version includes a trailer, interviews (with José Sancho, Neus Asensi and Luis Lorenzo Crespo), making of, Spanish TV spots and some storyboards.
 This DVD version was also included in a Fantastic Factory DVD collection along Faust: Love of the Damned, Dagon and Romasanta.
+Arachnid was released on Blu-ray in April 2026 by Gabita Barbieri Films.

 In April 2011, Arrow Video released in United Kingdom a DVD collection named "Fantastic Factory presents..." which included Arachnid, Faust: Love of the Damned, Romasanta and Beyond Re-Animator.
 This DVD has the original trailer and interviews with producer Brian Yuzna and creature designer Steve Johnson.